mkornreich/Familiarity/README.md

 # Word Familiarity Calculator

-A program that outputs familiarity values for workd.
+A program that outputs familiarity values for words.

 ## How it works